Quick Start Guide for VegeHub

 Now that your VegeHub has connected to your network.
 You can configure it and direct it to connect to a remote server of your choice.
 To do this you will need to determine the IP address that your router has assigned to your hub.

 You will need to insert a USB thumb drive into the Hub's micro USB slot.
 If your USB drive doesn't have the right connector, you will need to use a micro USB adapter.
+Please note that the drive must be formatted with FAT16 or FAT32.
+Some newer larger thumb drives use FATeX, which will NOT work with the hub.

 The Hub will write a file called "ipaddress.txt" to the root folder of your thumb drive.
 Insert the drive into your computer, and open this file with a text editor, or just click on it.
 You will see something like the following: